Dog anatomy: Taste

-Dogs have around 1,700 taste buds compared to humans with around 9,000.
-The sweet taste buds in dogs respond to a chemical called furaneol which is found in many fruits and in tomatoes.
-It appears that dogs do like this flavor and it probably evolved because in a natural environment dogs frequently supplement their diet of small animals with whatever fruits happen to be available.
+Dogs have around 1,700 taste buds compared to humans, with around 9,000.
+The sweet taste buds in dogs respond to furaneol.
+It appears that dogs do like this flavor, and it probably evolved because, in a natural environment, dogs frequently supplement their diet of small animals with whatever fruits are available.
 Because of dogs' dislike of bitter tastes, various sprays, and gels have been designed to keep dogs from chewing on furniture or other objects.
 Dogs also have taste buds that are tuned for water, which is something they share with other carnivores but is not found in humans.
 This taste sense is found at the tip of the dog's tongue, which is the part of the tongue that they curl to lap water.
-This area responds to water at all times, but when the dog has eaten salty or sugary foods the sensitivity to the taste of water increases.
+This area responds to water at all times, but when the dog has eaten salty or sugary foods, the sensitivity to the taste of water increases.
 It is proposed that this ability to taste water evolved as a way for the body to keep internal fluids in balance after the animal has eaten things that will either result in more urine being passed or will require more water to adequately process.
-It certainly appears that when these special water taste buds are active, dogs seem to get an extra pleasure out of drinking water, and will drink copious amounts of it.
+It appears that when these special water taste buds are active, dogs seem to get an extra pleasure out of drinking water, and will drink copious amounts of it.

 Touch

-The main difference between human and dog touch is the presence of specialized whiskers known as vibrissae.
-Vibrissae are present above the dog's eyes, below their jaw, and on their muzzle.
-They are sophisticated sensing organs.
-Vibrissae are more rigid and embedded much more deeply in the skin than other hairs and have a greater number of receptor cells at their base.
+Dogs have specialized whiskers known as vibrissae, sensing organs present above the dog's eyes, below their jaw, and on their muzzle.
+Vibrissae are more rigid, embedded much more deeply in the skin than other hairs, and have a greater number of receptor cells at their base.
 They can detect air currents, subtle vibrations, and objects in the dark.
 They provide an early warning system for objects that might strike the face or eyes, and probably help direct food and objects towards the mouth.

 Magnetic sensitivity

-Dogs may prefer, when they are off the leash and Earth's magnetic field is calm, to urinate and defecate with their bodies aligned on a north–south axis.
-Another study suggested that dogs can see the earth's magnetic field.
+A study found that dogs may prefer, when they are off the leash and the Earth's magnetic field is calm, to urinate and defecate with their bodies aligned on a north-south axis.
+Dogs are sensitive to changes in the Earth's magnetic field polarity.
+No significant differences between males and females in angular preferences were found.
+Some studies have detected cryptochrome 1 in some dogs' photoreceptors' blue-sensitive cones.